 Calle Zacatin

 As you make your way through the streets of the old town you’ll find a number of beautiful places to take photos.
 One street that you can’t miss is Calle Zacatin.
-If you enter the street from above you can admire the views of the village below but don’t forget to turn around when you get to the bottom because the view is equally as impressive looking up.
+If you enter the street from above you can admire the views of the village below.
+Don’t forget to turn around when you get to the bottom though because the view is equally as impressive looking up.
 Some of the top restaurants in Frigiliana are located in this area as well.

 Drive or walk up to the scenic viewpoint

 Hiking in Frigiliana and the surrounding area is a very popular activity with both locals and tourists.
-If you don’t have time for a long hike during your day trip to Frigiliana though there’s a short walk leading up to a scenic viewpoint that’s accessible by a relatively new sidewalk and isn’t too difficult if you don’t mind walking uphill.
-There’s also the option to drive to the top if you’ve arrived by car.
-This panoramic viewpoint offers the best view of Frigiliana and is well worth adding to your itinerary.
+If you don’t have time for a long hike during your day trip to Frigiliana, there’s a short walk leading up to a scenic viewpoint that’s accessible by a relatively new sidewalk and it isn’t too difficult either.
+There’s also the option of driving to the top if you’ve arrived by car.
+This panoramic viewpoint offers the best view of Frigiliana and is well worth adding to your things to do in Frigiliana itinerary.

-Whether you’re driving from Málaga to Frigiliana or are planning to hop on a bus from Nerja to Frigiliana, this quaint white village is a fantastic option for a day trip at any time of the year.
-There are plenty of free parking spaces in Frigiliana if you arrive early, as well as paid parking lots as a last resort.
-Its location close to the coast and at the foot of a national park also means that there are a lot of places to visit near Frigiliana if you have the time.
+Whether you’re driving from Malaga to Frigiliana or are planning to hop on a bus from Nerja to Frigiliana, this quaint white village is a fantastic option for a day trip at any time of the year.
+There are plenty of free parking spaces in Frigiliana if you arrive early, and there’s no shortage of unique things to do in Frigiliana either.
+Its location close to the coast and at the foot of a national park also means that there are a lot of places to visit near Frigiliana too.
 You won’t regret adding Frigiliana to your southern Spain itinerary, that’s for sure.

 Have you visited Frigiliana before?
-I’d love to hear your thoughts on this white village in Málaga or answer any questions you might have about planning a trip here or where to stay in Frigiliana.
+I’d love to hear your thoughts on this white village in Malaga or answer any questions you might have about things to do in Frigiliana.
 Feel free to reach out in the comments section below, by email, or through Instagram where you can also follow along with my latest adventures.